Personal Injury · Calabasas, CA

 A Calabasas-Area Attorney Who Knows This Community

-I grew up in Woodland Hills — minutes from Calabasas — and have spent years representing injured residents across the West Valley.
-I bike the Las Virgenes trails off Valley Circle and Victory, spend time at The Commons, and the kids love Brandon's Village at Calabasas Park.
-I graduated from El Camino Real High School and UCLA Law School.
-I'm not someone who needs to look up your neighborhood before taking your call.
+I grew up in Woodland Hills, minutes from Calabasas, and have spent years representing injured residents across the West Valley.
+I bike the Las Virgenes trails off Valley Circle and Victory and spend time at The Commons.
+Plenty of memories at Sagebrush Cantina where graduations, birthdays, and celebrations always ended up.
+I attended El Camino Real High School and UCLA Law School.
+I don’t need to look up your neighborhood before taking your call.

-Arya Firoozmand, Esq. — Founding Partner
+Arya Firoozmand, Esq., Founding Partner

-Arya Firoozmand, Esq. — Founding Partner
+Arya Firoozmand, Esq., Founding Partner

 UCLA Law · West Valley Native

-I grew up just a few minutes away — I'm not someone who needs to look up your neighborhood before taking your call.
+I grew up just a few minutes away.
+I'm not someone who needs to look up your neighborhood before taking your call.

 TBI is frequently underdiagnosed and disputed